Ledragon/pi-vision-histogram/symbol-porting-guide.md

 ```

 ### Multistate
-In order to configure multistate in PI Vision 3 custom symbol, we need to add an array of strings in the `StateVariables` property in the `definition` object.
+To configure multistate in PI Vision 3 custom symbols, you added an array of strings to the `StateVariables` property in the `definition` object.

 ```javascript
 var definition = {